 ADEPT was developed in 2008/9 and formally established in 2010.
-The organisation has brought together directors from principal authorities – originally it began as the County Surveyors’ Society.
+The organisation has brought together directors from upper tier authorities – originally it began as the County Surveyors’ Society.

 Below is the Association’s chronological history from its beginnings in 1885 until the present day.

 - 1885 The first meeting of the County Surveyors’ Society was held on 19 November 1885 to discuss the conditions of service of surveyors.

 - 1890 CSS was increasingly involved with issues such as the rolling and watering of carriageways and repairs to footways.

 - 1909 The CSS was now mainly concerned with grants to highway authorities to construct and maintain roads.
 The Development and Roads Improvement Act of 1909 created a Roads Board which, subject to Treasury approval, had powers to issue such grants.